 NEVER run the engine in an enclosed or poorly ventilated area.
 Engine exhaust contains carbon monoxide, an odorless and deadly gas.

-1. Before attempting to start the engine, make sure the operator is in the seat, the Forward Speed Control is in NEUTRAL-PARK position, the parking brake is ENGAGED, and the blade clutch is DISENGAGED.
+1. Before attempting to start the engine, make sure the operator is in the seat, the Forward Speed Control is in NEUTRAL-PARK position, and the blade clutch and parking brake are DIS-ENGAGED.